Black Friday (1869): History

-To finance the Civil War and Reconstruction, the federal government had assumed a large national debt.
-This debt escalated from $64 million in 1860 to $2.8 billion by the end of the Andrew Johnson administration, when Grant was elected president.
-The problem was further compounded, when the federal government issued paper money, known as "greenbacks", which were not redeemable in gold.
-Mandated as the only payment for federal debts, "both public and private", these "notes" also served to take gold currency out of circulation, causing the price of gold to rise sharply.
+To finance the Civil War and Reconstruction, the federal government had assumed a large national debt, escalating from $64 million in 1860 to $2.8 billion by the end of the Andrew Johnson administration, when Grant was elected president in 1868.
+The problem was further compounded when the federal government issued paper money during the Civil War, known as "greenbacks", which were not redeemable in gold.
+Mandated as the only payment for federal debts, "both public and private", these "notes" served to take gold currency out of circulation, in accordance with Gresham's law, causing the price of gold to rise sharply.
 It was generally believed that the U.S. Government would eventually redeem the "greenbacks" with gold.

+Grant believed that putting "sound money" back into circulation was the best approach to restoring the nation's economy.

-Grant was determined to return the national economy to pre-war monetary standards, and one of the first things he did as president in 1869 was to sign the Public Credit Act, which would repay U.S. bonds in "gold or its equivalent" and would redeem greenbacks from the economy as soon as possible.
-Grant believed that putting "sound money" back into circulation was the best approach to restoring the economy.
+Determined to return the national economy to pre-war monetary standards, one of his first actions as president was to sign the Public Credit Act of 1869, which established a 10-year timetable for returning to the gold standard by repaying U.S. bonds in "gold or its equivalent" and redeeming greenbacks from the economy as soon as possible.

-Grant put the talented George S. Boutwell in charge of the U.S. Treasury.
+Grant had put the talented George S. Boutwell in charge of the U.S. Treasury.
 Boutwell's primary task was to reduce the national debt.
-To accomplish this, in April, Boutwell ordered his assistant treasurer to sell gold from the Treasury and buy up wartime bonds.
+To accomplish this, he ordered his assistant treasurer to begin selling gold from the Treasury and buying up wartime bonds in April 1869.
 He also initiated reforms in the Treasury Department by improving methods of tax collecting and attacking the problem of counterfeiting.
 By the end of May, the national debt had been reduced by $12 million.
 Boutwell's treasury policy of reducing the national debt kept the money supply level and the gold price artificially low.
-The purpose of Grant's fiscal policy was to reduce the amount of greenbacks in circulation that could be redeemed in gold at some future date.
+The goal of Grant's policy was to reduce the amount of greenbacks in circulation that could be redeemed in gold at some future date.